ac87/GoogleAssistantWindows/README.md

 # Google Assistant Windows

+*Updated to support the Google Assistant alphav2 API*

 First attempt at getting the Google Assistant SDK in a C# WPF application.
 Created mostly on Windows having never used gRPC or OAuth before.
 Its not pretty but its marginally nicer than installing Python and using Google's example.

 Comprises of